We outline below 10 common questions we often get asked about Contracting Out Agreements.

 No, it is important that Agreements are regularly reviewed (with the benefit of legal advice) to ensure that the terms do not become seriously unjust, as that can leave them vulnerable to being set aside by the Court.

-What information should I prepare for a first meeting with a lawyer?
+What information should I prepare for the first meeting with a lawyer?

 We find that a brief written history of the relationship (key dates, names and dates of birth of children etc) and information about what each party owns can make the first meeting more efficient.